andreyorst/powerline.kak/README.md

 - `powerline-rebuild` - reconstruct powerline accordingly to options.
 Sometimes needed when you modify options directly.

+These options are also available for configuration:
+- `powerline_separator` - set separator via option.
+- `powerline_separator_thin` - set thin separator via option.
+- `powerline_format` - set powerline format via option.
+- `powerline_ignore_warnings` - this option makes powerline ignore warnings when building powerline.

-All **powerline.kak** settings are applied in context of a window, therefore you can have different powerlines for different windows.
+All **powerline.kak** settings executed with commands are applied in context of a window, therefore you can have different powerlines for different windows.

 ### Example configuration using **plug.kak**
 ```kak